bmark01/nate_site/faqs.md

 **What are the biggest differences between the price packages?**

-Our plans differ mainly in **two** aspects:
+Our plans differ in two aspects:
-> 📌 **Note:**
->  What is the 2nd way they differ?- # of apps or # of tools?

-- **Number of User Interactions:** Choose a plan based on the estimated number of daily customer interactions.
-Plans offer 500, 1,000, 2,000, 3,000, 5,000, or 10,000 user interactions.
+1. **Number of User Interactions:**
+   - Choose a plan based on the estimated number of daily customer interactions.
+   - Plans offer 500, 1,000, 2,000, 3,000, 5,000, or 10,000 user interactions.

+2. **Included Marketing Apps and Advanced Marketing Tools:**
+   - **Starter Plan:** 5 Marketing Apps and 1 Advanced Marketing Tool (with 1,000 interactions)
+   - **Standard Plan:** 7 Marketing Apps and 6 Advanced Marketing Tools
+   - **Advanced Plan:** 14 Marketing Apps and 16 Advanced Marketing Tools

 | Plan          | User Interactions | Marketing Apps | Advanced Marketing Tools |
 |---------------|-------------------|----------------|--------------------------|